 Giles continues to have a strong following among celebrities, models and influencers.
 Those he has dressed includes: Thandie Newton, Kate Moss, Kristen Scott Thomas, Drew Barrymore, Kylie Minogue, Lily Allen, Daisy Lowe, Daphne Guinness, Angelina Jolie, Gwyneth Paltrow, Carey Mulligan, Cate Blanchett, Gwendoline Christie, Erin O’Connor, Anna Cleveland, Laura Bailey, Jade Parfitt, Solange Knowles, Paloma Faith, Kate Hudson, Sarah Jessica Parker and Kate Beckinsale.

 Most recently, Giles designed the wedding dress of Pippa Middleton, sister of Catherine, Duchess of Cambridge, in May 2017.

 Aside from fashion design, Giles is an established illustrator.
-His work has appeared in Interview, The Face, Pop, I-D, Dutch and Arena Homme Plus, and has informed print designs within his collections.
-Most recently Giles’ illustrative work was part of a group show at the roma roma roma gallery, organised by the Modern Institute and Gavin Brown Enterprise in New York.
+His work has been exhibited widely, appeared in publications including Interview, The Face, Pop, I-D, Dutch and Arena Homme Plus, and has informed print designs within his collections.

 For further information please contact: firstname.lastname@example.org